sap156/whatsapp-ai-double/README.md

-# 🤖 WhatsApp AI Bot Powered by OpenAI + MCP
+# 🤖 WhatsApp AI Double Powered by OpenAI + MCP

 Ever wondered what it would be like if your AI could reply to your friends *as you* on WhatsApp?